evolvingstuff/vdw2/content/posts/drug-interactions-with-vitamin-d-many-studies.md

 <code class="language-text">
 Markdown:
 --------
- **Sometimes a drug reduces Vitamin D levels in the bloodScores of times Vitamin D will improve the a drug efficacy &lt;span style=&quot;color:orange;&quot;&gt;Warning:&lt;/span&gt; &lt;a href=&quot;/posts/chemotherapy-might-be-amplified-by-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Chemotherapy might be amplified by vitamin D&quot;&gt;Chemotherapy might be amplified by vitamin D&lt;/a&gt; and become deadlyIn rare cases Vitamin D reduces the benefit of a drug**
+ **Sometimes a drug reduces Vitamin D levels in the blood
+Scores of times Vitamin D will improve the a drug efficacy
+ &lt;span style=&quot;color:orange;&quot;&gt;Warning:&lt;/span&gt; &lt;a href=&quot;/posts/chemotherapy-might-be-amplified-by-vitamin-d&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Chemotherapy might be amplified by vitamin D&quot;&gt;Chemotherapy might be amplified by vitamin D&lt;/a&gt; and become deadly
+In rare cases Vitamin D reduces the benefit of a drug**

 {{&lt; toc &gt;}}